tulibraries/omeka-shadowpage-plugin/README.md

 - In the HTML/PHP code for show.php, do a search-and-replace to call the ShadowPage functions.

-Search for the following line:
+Search for the following line in show.php:

 	<?php echo item_image_gallery(); ?>